tomzx/blog.tomrochette.com-content/agi/reverse-engineering/eurisko/article.md

 	* If it can be stored in files, then we can put it under version control
 * One current limitation is that algorithms and definitions are "hardcoded" in the sense that they are provided to EURISKO and not manipulated by EURISKO itself.
 Given that we may have thousands or more concepts, and that concepts may have tens to hundreds or thousands of slots which generally contain such algorithms/definitions, writing code for each of them will be time consuming while it could be done by the AGI itself
 * Can heuristics specialize/generalize (that is, move from one concept to another in a hierarchy chain)?
+* Concepts can be see as classes in OOP, where generalizations and specializations are basically the supertypes and subtypes

 ## Nice to have
 * Definition editor